-What do they want? *puts on glasses, pulls out scroll from pocket that unravels for a mile at my feet*
+What do they want? *puts on glasses and pulls out scroll from pocket that unravels for a mile at my feet*

-Every writer has drinks something.
-Coffee, Tea, etc. Mine is water most of the time.
-There is nothing better than an endless supply.
-In fact, if you can find a cup that refills itself, it would be perfect (this way a writer never has to get up from their desk).
+Every writer has to drink something.
+Coffee, Tea, etc. I like water most of the time.
+For a writer, there is nothing better than an endless supply of such drink.
+In fact, if you can find a cup that refills itself, that would be perfect.
+This way a writer never has to get up from their desk.

-A vacation to a small cabin in the middle of nowhere (beach or mountains, wherever you would like).
+A vacation to a small cabin in the middle of nowhere (beach, mountains, wherever you would like).
 This way we can find somewhere quiet where we can finish our book.
-And we may never come back.
+But be warned: We may never come back.

-For a tonic that cures writer’s block by a spoonful.
+A tonic that cures writer’s block by the spoonful.
 You may have to wander through the wild and into some ancient city to find it, but your writer will be most grateful.

-And of course books, note books, pens, a castle, cloaks, and a large mansion on a moor are also all appropriate gifts to give your writer.
+And of course books, note books, pens, a castle, cloaks, and a large mansion on the moor are also all appropriate gifts to give your writer.

 So, *takes off glasses, rolls up scroll, and looks at watch* I’d better get going, I have some Christmas shopping to do, and if I don’t do it my elves might go on strike.